 What we offer

 Our competitive salary package includes an employer superannuation contribution of 15.4 per cent, salary sacrificing, annual holiday leave of 20 days per year and additional paid leave over the Christmas and Easter reduced activity periods, Personal leave, Long Service Leave, Maternity Leave (paid and unpaid) and supporting partner leave.
-Our conditions are detailed in the Commission Determination 2018/01 (Non-SES employees).
+Our conditions are detailed in the NDIS Quality and Safeguards Commission Enterprise Agreement 2019-2022.

 We promote and support flexible working arrangements and opportunities for promotion and development.

 We encourage applications from people with disabilities, LGBTIQA+ people, women and people with diverse linguistic and cultural backgrounds.